Report Finds Toxic Heavy Metals Can Be in Laundered Rental Shop Towels

 Roswell, GA — Something as common as a rental shop towel can raise a health and safety issue for workers, according to an independent study.

-The study results are summarized in a report from Kimberly-Clark Professional, which can be obtained by visiting www.wypall.com/whatsinyourshoptowel.
+The study results are summarized in a report from Kimberly-Clark Professional and can be obtained by visiting www.wypall.com/whatsinyourshoptowel.